css-materials/course-site/content/homework/webdata/index.md

 *Good:* Solid effort.
 Hits all the elements.
 Finished all components of the assignment with only minor deficiencies.
 Easy to follow (both the code and the output).

 *Excellent:* Displays in-depth understanding of course materials, including data analysis and coding skills.
 Write complex and refined code to get data and/or to produce graphs and tables.
 An appropriate way to store authentication keys/passwords is implemented (if using an API or API wrapper).

-## Acknowledgments

-* This page is derived in part from ["UBC STAT 545A and 547M"](http://stat545.com), licensed under the [CC BY-NC 3.0 Creative Commons License](https://creativecommons.org/licenses/by-nc/3.0/).

 [^repro]: If you are scraping from a web page that frequently updates its content, we may not perfectly reproduce your results.
 That's fine - just make sure you've saved a copy of the data frame in the repo (as a `.csv`).
 Same for APIs that have an authentication key.